Warring Sudanese factions fight on after failing to agree truce

 The World Health Organization has said at least 600 people have been killed and more than 5,000 injured in the fighting, but that real numbers are likely much higher.

-The Health Ministry said at least 450 people were killed in clashes that erupted in clashes in West Darfur state.
+The Health Ministry reckons at least 450 people were killed last month in West Darfur state alone.

-Many have fled Khartoum and Darfur, uprooting 700,000 people inside the country and sending 150,000 as refugees into neighbouring states, according to U.N. figures.
+In Darfur, the activist Gouja said Thursday's deal could help solidify locally arranged ceasefires.
+"But if there's no mechanism to monitor, then it won't be an improvement," he added.

-"In order to alleviate the suffering of our people, this step needs to be transformed into a cessation of hostilities with clear mechanisms for implementation and monitoring," said civilian political leader Khalid Omer Yousif.
+Little humanitarian aid has reached Darfur's main cities of Nyala and al-Fasher, Gouja said, with salaries unpaid for two months.
+In Geneina, local infrastructure has been destroyed and the health system totally disabled.

 EXPLAINER-What is happening in Sudan?
 Fighting in Khartoum explained